thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

   told you the new state; it saves a round trip.
 - Don't fetch data incidentally deep in a helper "because it's cached anyway".
 Fetch it explicitly where it's needed, so the next developer can find and reuse it.
+- Keep `lazyMount` on dialogs, tabs, and accordions.
+Without it every panel's queries fire on page load — including the "list every Delegate region in the database" request behind a tab the user never opened.
 - Give toasts stable IDs to prevent duplicates across re-renders.

 ### 6.5 Component structure